-Luckily, iOS has a bunch of neat, easy-to-use, and (mostly) non-creepy tracking tools built in.
+Luckily, iOS has a bunch of neat, easy-to-use and (mostly) non-creepy tracking tools built in.
 Let’s see how to use them.

 Keep tabs on your kids with iPhone

-If my parents had been able to track me when I was a kid they’d have found me either turning the neighbor’s caravan into a spaceship, or down in The Dip again, rolling dirt into discarded newspaper to make “grenades.”
+If my parents had been able to track me when I was a kid, they’d have found me either turning the neighbor’s caravan into a spaceship, or down in The Dip again, rolling dirt into discarded newspaper to make “grenades.”
 I certainly wasn’t at the mall shoplifting sneakers, or sexting, or whatever it is kids do for kicks these days.

 How to find your child on a map with iPhone

 To enable all of these features you have to make sure your kid’s iPhone is sharing its location.
 They’ll also need to be carrying an iPhone (or a cellular iPad), because their device requires a connection to the internet to actually do the sharing.
-The GPS part of the equation is strictly a private affair, done on the phone, by scanning then heavens for blips transmitted blindly from satellites.
-GPS alone cannot be used to track someone, despite what one million TV cop shows tell us.
+The GPS part of the equation is strictly a private affair, done on the phone, by scanning the heavens for blips transmitted blindly from satellites.
+GPS alone cannot be used to track someone, despite what a million TV cop shows tell us.

 On your kid’s iPhone, head to the Settings app, then tap on your kid’s name at the top of the screen, and then tap Family Sharing.
 Then tap Location Sharing, and you’ll see the first screen below.
 Tap Share Your Location, and you’ll see the second screen.

 Here, you can choose which device iCloud uses to share your kid’s location.
 If they have an iPhone and an iPad, for example, you can make sure location is shared from the iPhone.
 You also can choose which family members can see their location.
 In the case of a kid, you might want to let parents and siblings all see the data.
 Although this might make games of hide and seek rather short.